srilakshmikanthanp/libfiglet/README.md

 ### Installation

-This is a header-only library so just take `libfiglet.hpp` and use it.
+This is a header-only library so just take `libfiglet.hpp` from Release and use it.

 <!-- USAGE EXAMPLES -->
 ## Usage